apccontrol-eng/apc/README.md

 ---

-# Model Predictive Control (MPC)
+## Model Predictive Control (MPC)
-The system is controlled using a constrained MPC formulation in lifted matrices form (also LMI form):
 - Linear state-space model
 - Quadratic cost on states and inputs
 - Box constraints on control inputs
-- Optimization solved using QP or LMI
+- Optimization solved using QP algorithms or LMI/SDP

+---
+---
 ---

 # Plots of the MPC + PCA Monitoring example: